Audio-Technica ATH-M40X Review – Tight Bass And Great Value

 Should You Buy?

 I’ll admit I’ve been a little over-critical of the Audio-Technica ATH-M40X.
 But a lot of that is because I’m a big fan of the next model up.
-So let me backtrack a bit and view these for what they are.
-Affordably priced headphones that sound fantastic.
+So, let me backtrack a bit and view these for what they are.
+Affordably priced headphones that sound good.
+After countless hours with these over-ear headphones, there is little to really complain about.

-To be fair these are among the very best headphones at this price point.
+To be fair, these are among the very best headphones at this price point.
 High build quality, comfortable and secure fit, plus good accessories included.
-If you want satisfying sound without a big-ticket price tag the ATH-M40X is a great choice.
+If you need a flat response for studio monitoring I would look elsewhere.
+But if you want satisfying audio quality without a big-ticket price tag, the ATH-M40X is a great choice.

 Three quarter view of the Audio-Technica ATH-M40X headphones